Amazon just posted an insane earnings-per-share beat

 Amazon stock is currently rallying in after-hours trading, up over 2%.

 Overall, investors should be happy with these numbers.
 Though the company missed on revenue, it more than made up for it with its EPS beat.
-And the AWS growth indicates that its non-ecommerce business is thriving.
+And the AWS growth indicates that its non-e-commerce business is thriving.

 We’ll have to wait and see what the company says at the earnings call later today.
 Stay tuned.